Last updated: 1/4/2012

 While not strictly social media, blogs become interactive when they accept user comments.
-Lynchburg College blogs, with the exception of student blogs for study abroad and admission, fall under the Red Chair blogs or the Red Swarm blogs (athletics).
+University of Lynchburg blogs, with the exception of student blogs for study abroad and admission, fall under the Red Chair blogs or the Red Swarm blogs (athletics).

 A blog is an archived collection of entries.
 Although they are usually text, a blog could feature photos or videos as well.
 Since people visit blogs for the purpose of reading (as opposed to finding specific information or accomplishing a task), blog entries may have more text than a typical web page.
 However, web conventions like short paragraphs, use of headings to label sections, and properly constructed links still apply.

 If your office would like to start a blog, contact CCM at .

 Are you ready to blog?
 Consider the following blogger expectations: